OSGeo/gdal/doc/source/programs/gdal_vector_info.rst

 :program:`gdal vector info` lists various information about a GDAL supported vector dataset.

-Starting with GDAL 3.12, :program:`gdal vectors info` can be used as the last step of a pipeline.
+Starting with GDAL 3.12, :program:`gdal vector info` can be used as the last step of a pipeline.

 The following options are available: